judemusyoki/shareposts_php/README.md

 # shareposts_php

-# A social post sharing network built on the MusyokiMCV PHP framework
+# A social post sharing network built on the MusyokiMVC PHP framework
 App to share posts with other users built using PHP.
+Simply register and login to start using.